 What Does the Pre-Approval Tell You?

-The maximum loan value helps you and a real estate agent narrow the search for homes in your price range.
 This maximum loan value should be used as a guide, not an absolute, because the home buyer can always elect to put down a larger down payment, or purchase a lower-priced home.
 Additionally, may lenders will lend more than a person may comfortably afford.
 Anyone searching for a new home should consult their budget to determine what they can pay.

 How Do You Get Pre-Approved?